-Staff are currently in the process of developing a funding application under Tourism PEI's Innovation Fund to offset costs associated with a new tourism related program called "Musical Nights at the Kensington Railyards".
+A funding application has been made to the Tourism PEI's Innovation Fund to offset costs associated with a new tourism related program called "Musical Nights at the Kensington Railyards".
 The program would involve the presentation of live, local music on Wednesday evenings from 6:30 to 8:30 (?) throughout July and August at the Railyards Gazebo.
 Plans are still being developed; further information will be provided to Town Council as the project progresses.